LennyTaelman/LennyTaelman.github.io/_news/mechanization_update.md

 and [public symposium](https://sites.google.com/view/mechanicalmath) on mechanization of mathematics are at full capacity, and registration is now closed.
 Unfortunately we cannot accommodate unregistered walk-ins.
-Recordings of the symposium will be made available shortly after the even.
+Recordings of the symposium will be made available shortly after the event.